nathanrayburn/crypto_labo2/rapport.md

 - Encryption by AES mode of op ECB
 - Random IV

-The issue is that **t** is the result of our encryption with the key for each block and afterwards xored with the IV.
+The issue is that **t** ( which corresponds to the key stream) is the result of our encryption with the key for each block and afterwards xored with the IV.
 So if the two blocks of both messages ( m1 & m2 ) are the same and using the same key, we can retrieve the key stream just with one plain text.
+If the IV was xored with the messages before going through the AES function, this would make the key stream different for each message since the IV is random.

 ### Cracking